Trails

 In the City of Peterborough, our trails have become one of our most treasured and used City features.
 You can use them to get from A to B or for recreation.
 They are free for all to use and open 24-7.
 A few trails are lit, but most are not.
 There are wayfinding signs throughout the trail system to help you keep oriented.

-Cycling and trail maps
+Cycling and Trail Maps

 The Cycling and Trail map shows trails and cycling routes in Peterborough and the surrounding area.
 The Peterborough Cycling Short Routes map details eight lovely routes of 15 to 40 km in length.
 You can pick up both maps at local cycling shops, and from Peterborough & the Kawarthas Tourism, which has more information about local cycling routes and services.